Akshaypandey2003/Travo---Find-your-way-Find-your-buddy/README.md

 ## ✨ Summary

 **Travo** is a full-stack web application designed to streamline the process of **finding travel partners**, **planning trips**, and **sharing experiences**.
-It empowers users from different locations to connect, collaborate, and travel together with ease — whether it's a solo trip, a family getaway, or a group adventure.
+It empowers users from different locations to connect, collaborate, and travel together with ease — whether it's a solo trip, a family gateway, or a group adventure.

 ---